Harvard Extension Courses in Biotechnology

 BIOT E-597 Section 1 (16815)

-Fall 2022
+Fall 2024

 Precapstone: Business Ideas and Entrepreneurial Innovation

-Steven Denkin PhD, Director and Research Advisor, Biotechnology, Harvard Extension School - Nicolas Labovitis
+Steven Denkin PhD, Director and Research Advisor, Biotechnology, Harvard Extension School - Nicolas Labovitis ALM, Chief Executive Officer, Ibex Finance, LLC

 This precapstone course prepares students to write and present their business plan in the capstone.
 It is mandatory for candidates in the Master of Liberal Arts, biotechnology, who wish to register for BIOT E-599 in the spring.
 Through idea discovery, market research, and prototype development, students identify an innovative biotechnology product or application.
-In addition to idea generation and development, students receive guidance and advising to work effectively in teams to develop and propose a viable idea, and write a draft business plan.
+In addition to idea generation and development, students receive guidance and advising to work effectively in teams to develop and propose a viable idea and outline a business plan.
 During the semester, students meet with industry experts to discuss best practices.

 BIOT E-599 Section 1 (25061)

-Spring 2023
+Spring 2025

 Capstone: Business Ideas and Entrepreneurial Innovation

 This capstone course provides an opportunity for biotechnology professionals to create a business plan for a new biotechnology company, a ground-breaking drug, or an emerging technology such as a diagnostic or medical device.
 The biotech business plan includes background research on the idea and investigation of the following: market opportunity, market strategy, funding, intellectual property, patents, and management.
-In addition to the business plan report, each student writes his or her own executive summary.
+In addition to the business plan report, each student writes their own executive summary.
 During the semester, students meet with industry experts to discuss best practices.

 Prerequisites: Registration is limited to officially admitted candidates in the Master of Liberal Arts, biotechnology, capstone track.
 Candidates must be in good academic standing, ready to graduate in May with only the capstone left to complete (no other course registration is allowed simultaneously with the capstone).
 Prospective candidates and students with pending admission applications are not eligible.
 Candidates must have earned a B-minus or higher grade in BIOT E-597 in the prior fall term.
 Candidates who do not meet these requirements are dropped from the course.